mohsinatahmedlaboni/bd-emission-inventory/index.md

 ## What Is This Project

-A national emission inventory is a structured, sector-wise accounting of greenhouse gas (GHG) and air pollutant emissions released within a country over a given period, typically a calendar year.
-It is the foundation for national GHG reporting (e.g. to the UNFCCC), climate policy planning, and air quality management.

-This project develops a national emission inventory for Bangladesh, covering the five standard IPCC sectors: Energy, Industrial Processes and Product Use (IPPU), Agriculture, Forestry and Other Land Use (LULUCF), and Waste.
-Emissions are calculated following the **2006 IPCC Guidelines for National Greenhouse Gas Inventories** (edit if using 2019 Refinement or a different guidebook), using a combination of Tier 1 and Tier 2 methods depending on data availability per sector.
+This project develops a national emission inventory for Bangladesh.

 ### What Is Calculated

-- Emissions of CO₂, CH₄, and N₂O (and other gases as applicable) by sector and sub-category
+- Emissions of CO, PM2.5, PM10, NMVOC, SOx, NOx by sector and sub-category
-- Activity data compiled from national statistics, government reports, and international databases
-- Emission factors sourced from IPCC default values and, where available, country-specific studies
-- Results expressed in Gg and CO₂-equivalent (CO₂e) using standard Global Warming Potentials

 ### Data Sources

-Activity data and emission factors are drawn from Bangladesh government reports and databases (e.g. BBS, BPDB, DoE), international databases (e.g. IEA, FAOSTAT), peer-reviewed literature for country-specific emission factors and assumptions, and IPCC guidebooks for default methods and factors.
+Activity data and emission factors are drawn from Bangladesh government reports and databases (e.g. BBS, BPDB, DoE), international databases (e.g. IEA, FAOSTAT), peer-reviewed literature for country-specific emission factors and assumptions, and US EPA/Indian EF/EEA/EMAP guidebooks for default methods and factors.
 A full, sector-wise reference list is maintained on each sector's Literature Review tab, with a combined [Emission Factors & Guidebooks](emission-factors.html) page listing every EF source used across the inventory.

 ## About This Site

-This site is a working, presentable version of the inventory — organized by sector so that calculations, data sources, methodology, and supporting literature can be reviewed independently for each sector.
-Click into any sector below to see its dataset, methodology report, a spatial reference map (in progress), and literature review.
+This site is a VERY DEMO version of nothing for now.

 ## Sectors